ngmor/turtlebot3-ekf-slam/turtlelib/README.md

     C++ Core Guideline Con.2 says to make member functions `const` by default, unless they change the object's observable state.
 This practice communicates more precise design intent, is more readable, catches more errors in the compiler, and allows more optimization.

     With this in mind, `Transform2D::inv()` returns the inverse of a transformation without modifying the original transformation, so it can be left as `const` for all the benefits above.
 However, `Transform2D::operator*=()` modifies the transformation in-place, and therefore cannot be left as `const`.

+## Collaboration
+I worked alone on this library.